jungi-php/framework-extra-bundle/resources/doc/annotations.md

 ##### Collections

-Unfortunately, at the current state PHP does not support declaring a collection with a desired type.
-In order to achieve that, the `argumentType` parameter has been provided.
-It accepts types of the well-known syntax `type[]`.
+Unfortunately, at the current state, PHP does not support declaring a collection with a desired type.
+In order to achieve that, the `argumentType|type` parameter has been provided.
+It accepts types of the well-known syntax `type[]` and it is limited only for collection types.

 ```php
 namespace App\Controller;